achen073/FinalProject/README.md

 OFF
 To power down the unit, simply unplug the USB or power plug.
 The high score will be saved to EEPROM and can be viewed at a later time upon

+disclaimer: i couldn't fully test this C code, and i wasn't able to test it on my breadboard because I broke a couple components.
+This is all I can submit.